-Generally, one-half of any capital gain (referred to as a taxable capital gain) realized on a disposition of Units of a CIBC ETF (or a taxable capital gain designated by the CIBC ETF for a taxation year) must be included in your income and one-half of any capital loss (referred to as an allowable capital loss) realized must be deducted against your taxable capital gains in accordance with the provisions of the Tax Act.
+Generally, one-half of any capital gain (a "taxable capital gain") realized on a disposition of Units of a CIBC ETF (or a taxable capital gain designated by the CIBC ETF for a taxation year) must be included in your income and one-half of any capital loss (an "allowable capital loss") realized must be deducted against your taxable capital gains in accordance with the provisions of the Tax Act.
 Allowable capital losses for a taxation year in excess of taxable capital gains for that year may be carried back and deducted in any of the three preceding taxation years, or carried forward and deducted in any subsequent taxation year against taxable capital gains realized in such year, to the extent and under the circumstances provided for in the Tax Act.